leevicode/real-time-bus/docs/adr/007-layered-architecture.md

 - Easy to swap data sources or add new feeds without touching UI code.
 - Clear ownership: team members can work on different layers without conflicts.
 - Meets assignment requirement for separated concerns.
-- Compatible with Nix build system (ADR-005).

 **Negative:**
 - Slightly more files and boilerplate upfront.
-- Shared domain types managed separately in `server/src/types/`.
+- Need to agree on shared domain types/interfaces between layers.

 ---